Does Louisiana Collect an Estate "Death" Tax?

 So what does this mean in plain English?
 It means that a portion of the federal estate tax was taken away from the IRS and instead paid to the decedent's state taxing authority.
 As such, prior to January 1, 2005, if a deceased Louisiana resident owed federal estate taxes, then the Louisiana Department of Revenue collected the pick up tax from the deceased Louisiana resident's estate.

 Effective January 1, 2005, the pick up tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA").
-In response to these changes in federal law that phased out the pick up tax, some states that used to collect a pick up tax chose to enact laws that allow the state to still collect a state estate tax.
-This is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.
+In response to these changes in federal law that phased out the pick up tax, some states that used to collect a pick up tax chose to enact laws that allow the state to collect a state estate tax still.
+It is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.

 For more information about the Louisiana estate tax, refer to Inheritance and Estate Transfer Taxes on the Louisiana Department of Revenue website.